 - Only take away the protective covering when you're sure there is no more danger of frost.

-Fig trees that are brought inside for the winter may lose some of their foliage as they go dormant.
-Don't be alarmed.
-In a greenhouse, you may be able to harvest a third crop and keep the plant from dropping leaves.
+Fig trees that are brought inside for the winter will lose their foliage as they go dormant.
+Don't be alarmed; this is normal during dormancy.

 How to Harvest Figs